promisegrid/grid-poc/x/dispatcher/dave.md

 ## Key Observations and Questions

+0. **IPFS and ATprotocol:**
+   - I am also looking at IPFS and ATprotocol for data structures and formats.
+   - *Question:* How do these technologies align with our promise-based approach?
+   - *Question:* Can we align with, hook into, or otherwise involve the bluesky community and its developers?
+(I could use the help.)

 1. **Promise Semantics:**
    - Every message is a Burgess-style promise, asserting its own validity.
-   - *Question:* Can we finalize a centralized definition of a properly formed CWT claim to qualify as a promise?
+   - *Question:* Can you each propose a Go data structure of a properly formed CWT to qualify as a promise?

 2. **Worldline Structure and Replayability:**
+   - We need to support replayability on a given node when the node does not have all the leafs.
+   - *Question:* Can you each describe how you will handle this?
    - Our system must support branching and merging worldlines.
-   - *Question:* Should we standardize on a unified hypergraph to ensure replayability even when nodes are missing?
+   - *Question:* Can you each describe how you will handle this?

 3. **CWT Claims and Message Structure:**
    - Messages include one or more CWT claims that represent DAG edit operations.